Bernard Hoffer: Early life and education

 Hoffer was born in Zurich, Switzerland, in 1934.
 In his early years, he received musical training at the Dalcroze School in New York, then later studied composition at the Eastman School of Music in Rochester, New York, between 1953 and 1958.
 After high school, he played for two years with New York's Warren Covington Orchestra, the Sammy Kaye Orchestra and the Buddy Morrow Orchestra.

 Career

-From 1969 to 1976, Hoffman played for Phyllis Newsman, and for Melba Moore in 1971.
+From 1969 to 1976, Hoffer played for Phyllis Newsman, and for Melba Moore in 1971.

 In the early 1980s, he was tasked with writing the music for the television series ThunderCats.
 "When I got the assignment, I looked at the lyrics and wrote, essentially, what was a song to those lyrics," he said.
 According to supervising producer Lee Dannacher, Hoffer wrote the theme tune in around three weeks.

 Hoffer worked as the arranger for the U.S. Army Field Band of Washington, D.C., and later became a freelance musician.

 In 2020, he composed the Violin Concerto No. 2, "Decapod".